Home » Symptoms » Dog Symptoms A-Z » Periosteal Swelling

 Basics and possible causes

-Swelling in the area of a bone can be triggered by various factors.
-One of the most common causes is traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., such as a blow or injury, which leads to inflammation and fluid accumulation.
-This type of swelling can occur quickly and is often associated with pain.
+Periosteal swelling can be triggered by a range of factors.
+One of the most common causes is trauma, such as a blow or injury, which leads to inflammatory conditions and fluid buildup.
+This type of swelling can appear quickly and is often associated with pain.

 Infections are another cause of swelling.
 Bacterial infections affecting the bone or surrounding tissue can lead to inflammatory conditions and pus formation.
 In such cases, the swelling is often warm and painful.

-Some swellings are due to tumors.
-Bone cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
-Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas., such as osteosarcoma, is unfortunately not uncommon in dogs.
-Tumors can alter the bone structure and lead to a visible or palpable swelling.
-This type of swelling is often firm and less mobile.
+Some swelling is caused by tumors.
+Bone cancer, such as osteosarcoma, is unfortunately not uncommon in dogs.
+Tumors can alter the bone structure and lead to visible or palpable swelling.
+This kind of swelling is often firm and less mobile.

 Finally, genetic factors and growth disorders in young dogs can lead to swelling.
-Some breeds are predisposed to certain bone anomalies that can cause swelling.
+Some breeds are predisposed to certain bone abnormalities that can cause swelling.

 Typical accompanying symptoms

-- Pain: A swelling on the bone is often associated with pain, which can be intensified by touch or movement.
+- Pain: Swelling on a bone is often associated with pain that can worsen with touch or movement.
 The dog may adopt a protective posture / guarding posture or show lameness.

-- Redness and warmth: If the swelling is caused by an inflammatory condition or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., the skin over the swelling may be reddened and warm.
+- Redness and warmth: If the swelling is caused by an inflammatory condition or infection, the skin over the swelling may be reddened and warm.

 - Behavioral changes: A dog with a painful swelling might withdraw, be less active, or lose its appetite.